hwakabh/bennu-official.page/README.md

 - `pip3` is used as package management: version `23.3.2`
 - `pyenv`: `2.3.27` on macOS, M1 Apple Silicon

-Please setup the runtime with version above, and basically code base here would be expected to run with `pyenv` for local development, \
+Please set up the runtime with version above, and basically code base here would be expected to run with `pyenv` for local development, \
 so it is recommended to install `pyenv` first with following [the docs](https://github.com/pyenv/pyenv).

 - Container engines